 • Top ropes, auto-belay tapes and harnesses will not be cleaned.

 • Customers and staff should wash their hands before and after handling equipment and make regular use of the sanitiser within centres or hand-washing thoroughly at sinks.

 Our capacity limits are based on guidelines from UK Active in line with government advice.

 How is TCA managing the number of people in the centre?

 TCA will be observing the latest limitations on numbers of people within a given enclosed space, as informed by industry guidelines created by the Association of British Climbing Walls.
 This will be managed by a new mandatory check-in and check-out system for all people within the building including staff, visitors, contractors and customers.

-We will be trialling a new capacity tracker which will be visible on our website – more info in due course.
+Once our centres open and check ins go live, you will be able to monitor current capacity via our live online capacity tracker.
 In addition, we will have signage up in certain areas (such as toilets, cafe seating areas and gyms) indicating capacities.
 Please observe signage and move through centres accordingly.

 By buying your entry online, you can help to limit contact with our staff and other customers at reception.
 Choose your preferred centre and buy pre-paid passes, multi-visit punch cards and monthly billed passes online.
 Please note that choosing one centre just helps us to keep track of preferences.
 Your pass or punch card will be valid in all TCA centres.
 NB.
 Off-peak and multi-month passes are currently only available at reception.

 Will you have a system to pre-book slots?